-- At the end of your repayment plan, if there is some debt left over, but is classed as unaffordable to you set out in your initial IVA proposal, it will be written off.
-Again, this will be calculated when the proposal is originally prepared.
+- At the end of your repayment plan, if there is some debt leftover, but is classed as unaffordable to you set out in your initial IVA proposal, it will be written off.
+Again, this is calculated when the proposal is originally prepared.

 Life after an IVA

 An IVA is a formal procedure, which is a legally-binding debt repayment plan, which is made between a person and their creditors.
 It’s an alternative to bankruptcy and can represent an opportunity for people to avoid selling their major assets such as houses.
-As a process, it must be managed by an insolvency practitioner, who takes on two roles as Nominee first and then as Supervisor once the IVA is approved by the creditors.
+As a process, it must be managed by an insolvency practitioner, who takes on two roles as Nominee first and then as Supervisor once the creditors approve the IVA.

 How we can help

 If you’re worried about creditor pressure piling up on you and think an IVA might be a good option for you, it’s essential to act fast.
 The more pressure you find yourself under from creditors, the harder it will be to secure an IVA.
 We can help guide you on the best way forward and advise you as to whether an IVA is the right option for you.
 With 8 licensed insolvency practitioners, we will be able to represent you at all stages of the IVA.
 Get in touch, and we can give free advice, via online chat, a phone call or a face to face consultation.